-4 Based on a comprehensive psychiatric assessment, demonstrate the ability to comprehensively assess and document patient's potential for self-harm or harm to others.
-This would include an assessment of risk, knowledge of involuntary treatment standards and procedures, the ability to intervene effectively to minimise risk and the ability to implement prevention methods against self-harm and harm to others.
-This will be displayed whenever appropriate, including in emergencies displayed whenever appropriate e, including in emergencies By the end of ST4, the trainee will be able to develop comprehensive clinical risk By the end of ST5 the trainee will competently Use standardized risk assessment By the end of ST6 the trainee will demonstrate the ability to develop risk management The trainee will give appropriate evidence to hospital managers, MHRT and equivalent hearings restriction order disposal In police custody.
+Understand and develop plans for the medico legal management of patients out with hospital for the purposes of MH legislation including the transfer of prisoners and those in police custody.
 Understand legal clinical and ethical issues of the emergency treatment of prisoners under common law.

 The trainee will be able to manage a patient requiring recall to hospital.

-Manage legal aspects of discharging a patient including remission to prison, discharge to step down services, discharge to the community including compulsory treatment in the community.
+Manage legal aspects of

+discharging a patient including remission to prison, discharge to step down services, discharge to the community including compulsory treatment in the community.
 Understand the management of a potential hostage situation The trainee will demonstrate the ability to write formal reports to 3 rd parties including to courts legal representatives, judicial bodies covering complex issues especially fitness to plead, mental condition defenses, dangerousness and sentencing.
 The trainee will be able to give evidence to courts on more complex medico legal issues e.g. fitness to plead, defenses, dangerousness 4a Risk assessments DOPS or CBD demonstrating an understanding of the use of structured and actuarial risk assessment tools MINI-ACE of clinical risk assessment for forensic inpatient MINI ACE/CBD of risk assessment for external agencies including MHRT, courts.
 DOPS or CBD demonstrating an understanding of the use of structured and actuarial risk assessment tools.
-MINI-ACE of CPA of forensic patient dealing with risk management in multi- professional setting.
+MINI-ACE of CPA of forensic patient dealing with risk management in multiprofessional setting.
 DONCS of organising and leading a multidisciplinary team to assess and manage a forensic psychiatric emergency developing both short and long term plans.